[Faculty Handbook Category #1]

 C. Appointment of the Inquiry Committee

-The Responsible Institutional Officer, in consultation with other Institutional Officers as appropriate, will appoint an inquiry committee and committee chair within 10 calendar days of the initiation of the inquiry.
+The RIO, in consultation with other Institutional Officers as appropriate, will appoint an inquiry committee and committee chair within 10 calendar days of the initiation of the inquiry.
 The inquiry committee should consist of individuals who do not have real or apparent conflicts of interest, are unbiased, and have the necessary expertise to evaluate the evidence and issues related to the allegation, interview the principals and key witnesses, and conduct the inquiry.
 These individuals may be scientists, subject matter experts, administrators, lawyers, or other qualified persons, and they may be from inside or outside the College.

 E. Inquiry Process